-The Northern New England Poison Center (NNEPC) is the regional poison center serving Maine, New Hampshire and Vermont.
-It is nationally accredited through the American Association of Poison Control Centers (AAPCC).
+The Northern New England Poison Center serves Maine, New Hampshire and Vermont.
+The center is nationally accredited by America’s Poison Centers.

 What does the NNEPC do?

-The NNEPC provides a free, 24-hour poison emergency and information hotline.
-The hotline serves the general public and health care professionals and has interpretation services for over 150 languages.
+The NNEPC provides a free, 24-hour poison emergency and information help line, available at 1-800-222-1222, by online chat or by texting POISON to 85511.
+The NNEPC serves the general public and health care professionals.
+TTY and language interpretation services are available.

-The NNEPC educates the general public and health care professionals on how to prevent and respond to poisonings.
+The NNEPC also provides education to the general public and health care professionals on how to prevent and respond to poisonings.

 Who works at the NNEPC?

-The NNEPC hotline is staffed by health care professionals who are highly trained in toxicology (poisons and poisonings):
+The NNEPC help line is staffed by health care professionals, primarily nurses and pharmacists, who are highly trained in toxicology (poisons and poisonings).

 ![]() |